projectacrn/acrn-hypervisor/doc/tutorials/waag-secure-boot.rst

 Use QEMU to inject secure boot keys into OVMF
 *********************************************

-We follow the `OpenSUSE: UEFI Secure boot using qemu-kvm document
+We follow the `openSUSE: UEFI Secure boot using qemu-kvm document
 <https://en.opensuse.org/openSUSE:UEFI_Secure_boot_using_qemu-kvm>`_
 to import PK, KEK, and DB into OVMF, Ubuntu 16.04 used.